Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+6/24/25

+MuJoCo has a "position" actuator type that is kind of like a servo motor.
+My first plan is to run that on the probe and see if we can get it to push on the cane.

 6/23/25

 Figured this is as good a place as any to make notes on my progress in MuJoCo for blueberry cane modeling.